Testicular Cancer FAQ

 Q: What is the difference between seminoma and nonseminoma cancer of the testicles?

 A: Although there are many kinds of testicular cancer, most of these can be placed in two categories: seminoma and nonseminoma.
 These two types occur about equally.
 Both are known as germ cell cancers because they begin in germ cells.
 Germ cells are cells that have the potential to grow and develop into large numbers of different tissues and organs in a developing fetus.

 There are several different types of nonseminomas.
-Nonseminomas are faster growing than seminomas and have a tendency to spread to other parts of the body.
+Nonseminomas are faster growing than seminomas and have a higher tendency to spread to other parts of the body.

 There are other kinds of testicular cancer, but they are rare.

 Q: What is sperm banking?

 A: Before being treated for testicular cancer, many men go to a sperm bank to give a sample of their sperm.
 Sometimes you need to do this sperm collection more than once to be able to preserve enough healthy sperm.
 This sample is then preserved at very cold temperatures.
 It remains alive for many years, even decades, and can be used to start a pregnancy.
 Since testicular cancer often strikes men who have not yet begun families but who may want to in the future, sperm banking is something that each man should think about and discuss with his doctor if fertility and having children is an issue for him.

 A: Symptoms in the testicles can be caused by cancer or by other, less serious problems, such as inflammation in the testicle (orchitis) or in the epididymis, which is tissue surrounding the testicle through which sperm passes.
 To find out the cause of any of the signs or symptoms, a man's doctor will do a careful physical exam and ask about the man's family medical history.
 During the physical exam, the doctor will feel the testicles for any swelling or tender areas, as well as feel a lump, if one is present, to note its size and location.
 The doctor may also do one or more of the following tests: